Aryan210804/Tribute-Page/README.md

+# Tribute-PageThe
-# Tribute-PageThe "Build a Tribute Page" project is another challenge in freeCodeCamp's Responsive Web Design certification.
+Build a Tribute Page" project is another challenge in freeCodeCamp's Responsive Web Design certification.
 It involves creating a tribute page to honor someone or something meaningful to you, like a historical figure, a personal hero, or a cause.
 This project focuses on using basic HTML and CSS to build a visually appealing and functional page.

 Project Requirements:
 Content Structure: The page should have a clear structure, typically consisting of a heading, a brief description, and images or videos related to the person or topic being honored.